ska-sa/katgpucbf/doc/data_interfaces.rst

 SPEAD items have both human-readable names and numeric IDs; special *descriptor* items indicate the mapping from name to ID.
 While katgpucbf sends descriptors to allow for decoding, it does not rely on them when receiving.
-Instead, relies on hard-coded IDs, which can be found in :mod:`katgpucbf.spead`.
+Instead, it relies on hard-coded IDs, which can be found in :mod:`katgpucbf.spead`.

 F-Engine Data Formats
 ---------------------